jieher/BankingSystemApp-Coursework/README.md

      - Same goes to "1) Delete", it will enter create as its the first in the list instead of delete.
 2) Create
    - Users have to enter their name, identity number, account type and 4 digit PIN number.
 Account number is generated randomly and the initial balance will be 0.00.
    - Name: There's no input rules/limit for names.
+Symbols can be included (eg: Mathuram a/p Anbuselvan).
    - Identity number: Only numbers are allowed (eg: 123456-12-1234 (x) 123456121234(/))
    - Account type: similar to the input rule for selecting action in menu, just that the keywords are changed to "savings" and "current".
    - 4 digit PIN: Only accept numbers and not more than 4 digit.